mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/index.md

     EOF
     ```

-1. You should now see the workspace catalog `Apps` available in the UI, and in the CLI using `kubectl`:
+1. Verify that you can see the workspace catalog `Apps` available in the UI and in the CLI, using `kubectl`:

     ```bash
     kubectl get apps -n ${WORKSPACE_NAMESPACE}